 Cody Jensen specializes in tonal percussion and drum set.
 He began playing music for dancers in the Mande tradition of West Africa.
 After studying djembe and dunduns with master drummer Bolokada Conde for several years, Conde asked him to perform on and produce an album of traditional music on location in Guinea.
 While there, Jensen took advantage of the opportunity to study balafon with Khaly Camara.
 Additionally, Jensen studied Balinese traditional music and dance accompaniment with I Ketut Gede Asnawa at the University of Illinois and with I Nyoman Astita in Denpasar, Bali.
 Currently, he tours with Bones Jugs N Harmony, playing traps, steel drum, xylophone, and rhythm bones.

-Charlie Maybee began studying vocal music at a young age, guitar in his teenage years, and is a self-taught percussionist who specializes in drum set.
-In 2010, he started accompanying dance classes while obtaining his BFA in Dance and Choreography at Virginia Commonwealth University under the tutelage of John Robert Kinter and Bentley Cobb Jr. Since graduating 2014, he’s moved to Urbana-Champaign where he currently accompanies dance classes at the University of Illinois, Department of Dance.
+Charlie Maybee began studying vocal music at a young age and guitar in his teenage years and is a self-taught percussionist who specializes in drum set.
+In 2010, he started accompanying dance classes while obtaining his BFA in Dance and Choreography at Virginia Commonwealth University under the tutelage of John Robert Kinter and Bentley Cobb Jr. Since graduating in 2014, he's moved to Urbana-Champaign, where he currently accompanies dance classes at the University of Illinois Department of Dance.